 Montessori Cutting a Banana Practical Life Activity:

-Cutting ripe bananas is a simple Montessori practical life activity for food preparation that can help toddlers, preschoolers, and kindergarteners develop self-confidence and self-sufficiency in the kitchen.
+Cutting ripe bananas is a simple Montessori practical life activity and introductory lesson in food preparation that can help toddlers, preschoolers, and kindergarteners develop self-confidence and self-sufficiency in the kitchen.
+Try this easy homeschool Montessori learning activity today!

-Other Montessori Inspired Activities:
+Other Montessori-Inspired Activities:

 - Coin Sorting: A Montessori Sensorial Activity